aeternity/localnet/README.md

 # Aeternity Localnet

 Docker-compose based configuration to easily run locally deployed dev/test network.
-Latest config files support node `v5.*` For older node versions use the `v1.*` tags of this repository.
+Latest config files support node `v6.*` For older node versions use the `v1.*` tags of this repository.

 This repository provide two setups described below:

-* Single node configuration (default) -- good for smart contracts testing and node API features
+* Single node configuration in devmode (default) -- good for smart contracts testing and node API features
-* 3 Node configuration (default) - good to test p2p, consensus etc. features
+* 3 Node configuration - good to test p2p, consensus etc. features

+Single node configuration uses the [devmode plugin](https://github.com/aeternity/aeplugin_dev_mode) in default configuration.

-The nodes use the `mean15-generic` miner (fastest generic miner).
+The 3 node configuration uses the `mean15-generic` miner (fastest generic miner).
 As the beneficiary key-pair is publicly available, this setup should *not* be connected to public networks.

 All local network nodes are configured with the same beneficiary account (for more details on beneficiary see [configuration documentation](https://github.com/aeternity/aeternity/blob/master/docs/configuration.md#beneficiary-account)):